 Once you’re on the Start page, click on the “new Schematic” tab:

-You’ll see a blank canvas that you can populate with the symbols for your schematic:
+Now you’ll see a blank canvas where you can draw the schematic:

-It’s best to put all of the schematic symbols on the canvas before drawing the wires.
+It’s best to place all of your schematic symbols on the canvas before drawing any wires.
 In EasyEDA, schematic symbols are located in “Libraries”.
-The default EasyEDA library has most of the common symbols, but there are also “User Generated Libraries” with symbols for many other components:
+The default EasyEDA library has most of the common symbols, but there are also “User Generated Libraries” with lots of other symbols:

-Each schematic symbol needs to have a PCB footprint associated with it.
-The PCB footprint defines the component’s physical dimensions and placement of the copper pads or through holes on the PCB.
-Now is a good time to decide which types of components you will be using.
-The PCB footprints are different for surface mount and through hole components, so you might need to change a symbol’s footprint to match the component you will be using.
+Each schematic symbol you use needs to have a PCB footprint associated with it.
+The PCB footprint will define the component’s physical dimensions and placement of the copper pads or through holes.
+Now is a good time to decide which components you’ll be using.

-To change the footprint for a schematic symbol, search for the component in the “User Generated” libraries.
-Once you find the right footprint, click on the heart icon to “Favorite” it:
+To change the footprint associated with a schematic symbol, search in the “User Generated” libraries for a footprint that matches the component you’re using.
+Once you find it, click on the heart icon to “Favorite” it: